Top 20 Most Popular Foods in Botswana

 2. Segwapa

 Most Batswana make it in their homes, especially in rural areas where there isn’t any refrigeration to preserve meat.
-Strips of meat are doused with vinegar before they are lathered in a bed of salt and spices which include coriander, cloves, and black pepper.
-In comparison to jerky, Segwapa comes in all shapes and sizes: shredded, thick, and stick-thin.
+Segwapa is a flavorful meat dish where strips of meat are soaked in vinegar and then coated with a mix of salt and spices like coriander, cloves, and black pepper.

 3. Mogatla